Blog

 Licorice – Natural Treatment to Treat Hepatitis C

 It is also an efficient remedy to heal and treat an ulcer.
-This herb when ingested in a patient of hepatitis help in improving liver functions and eliminating viral invasion.
+This herb, when ingested by a patient with hepatitis, helps in improving liver functions and eliminating viral invasion.

-Keep the mixture to boil and after few minutes put off the flame.
+Keep the mixture boiling, and after a few minutes, turn off the flame.
 Allow it to become a warm later strain and drink.
 Repeat three times in the day regularly.

 Castor Oil – Home Remedy for Hepatitis C

-Castor oil provides one of the simplest home remedies for hepatitis C. it can be applied externally and relieves swelling in belly and expels toxins from the liver.
+Castor oil provides one of the simplest home remedies for hepatitis C. It can be applied externally and relieves swelling in the belly and expels toxins from the liver.

 Castor oil open-up congestion and prevents water retention in the liver.